-In practice, this is a midpoint between the distortions which are always visible and those that are invisible.
-While lower probabilities, such as 50\% can be considered, we argue that 75\% provides a good trade-off.
-First, the probabilities estimated from the psychological experiments can only asymptotically converge to 50\%, posing challenges when seeking the exact 50\%-point.
-Second, our experiment uses an isolated scenario where the participants are given a particular task of determining the higher quality patch, and only the reference and test patch are shown.
-In final applications, such as foveated rendering, the observer will be less sensitive to any distortions.
-Therefore, we believe that choosing the amount of guiding samples that leads to near-threshold distortions is appropriate in this case.
+In practice, this is the midpoint between distortions that are always visible and those that are invisible.
+Although lower probabilities, such as 50\%, can be considered, we argue that 75\% provides a good trade-off for two reasons.
+First, the probabilities estimated from psychological experiments can asymptotically converge to only 50\%, posing challenges when seeking the exact 50\% point.
+The estimation of the threshold becomes ill-conditioned when the psychometric slope approaches zero, while 75\% is an adequately located value as it lies in the steepest part of the psychometric function.
+Second, our experiments applied an isolated scenario in which the participants were given the particular task of determining the higher-quality patch, and only the reference and the test patch were shown to them.
+In ultimate applications such as foveated rendering, the observer is less sensitive to any distortion.
+Therefore, we believe that choosing the number of guiding samples leading to near-threshold distortions was appropriate in this case.